PowerShell/PowerShell/README.md

 --------------------------
-If you are new to Git, we recommend you start by reviewing our [Git basics document][git-basics] where you will find Git installation instructions, cheat sheets and links to our favorite Git tutorials.
+If you are new to Git, we recommend you start by reviewing our [Git basics document][git-basics] where you will find Git installation instructions, cheat sheets, and links to our favorite Git tutorials.

-Please follow the git workflow for [powershell repository][git-commit].
+Please follow the Git workflow for [PowerShell repository][git-commit].

-To begin development, you'll need to setup your development environment for [Linux][build-linux], [Windows Core][build-wc], [Windows Full][build-wf] or
-[OS X][build-osx] and are encouraged to review the [contribution guidelines][contribution] for specific workflow, test requirements and coding guidelines.
+To begin development, you'll need to setup your development environment for [Linux][build-linux], [Windows Core][build-wc], [Windows Full][build-wf] or [OS X][build-osx] and are encouraged to review the [contribution guidelines][contribution] for specific workflow, test requirements and coding guidelines.

 If you encounter issues in your development, please consult the [known issues][known-issues] and [FAQ][faq] documents to see if the issue you are running into is captured and if a workaround exists.

 If you encounter issues with PowerShell itself, first search for it in our [issues][github-issues].
 If you do not see your issue captured, please file a [new issue][new-issue] using the appropriate issue tag.

 [git-basics]: docs/git/basics.md
 [git-commit]: docs/git/powershell-repository-101.md